jahan-addison/credence/README.md

 * Logical operators behave more like C (i.e. `||` and `&&`)
 * Bitwise operators behave more like C (i.e. `|` and `&`)
 * Uses C operator precedence
+* Roughly strictly typed with type inference on initialization
+* Compile-time out-of-range boundary checks on vectors and pointer arithmetic
 * Boolean "truthy" coercion for all data types in conditionals
 * Switch statement condition must always be enclosed with `(` and `)`
 * Binary operators may not be used directly after the `=` operator